cguth7/cguth7.github.io/_posts/2021-02-03-the-cfr-algorithm.md

 The CFR algorithm updates the strategy after each iteration to play in proportion to the regrets, meaning that if an action did well in the past, the agent would be more likely to play it in the future.

 The final Nash equilibrium strategy is the average strategy over each iteration.
-This strategy can do no worse than tie in expectation and is considered optimal since it's unbeatable in expectation.
+This strategy cannot lose in expectation and is considered optimal since it's unbeatable in expectation.
 This is what we mean when we say "solve" a poker game.

 ## Detailed Intuitive Explanation
 Michael Johanson, one of the authors on the original paper, gave his intuitive explanation of CFR in a [post on Quora](https://www.quora.com/What-is-an-intuitive-explanation-of-counterfactual-regret-minimization).